opendaylight/infrautils/docs/specs/status-and-diagnostics.rst

 ---------
 This feature will support following use cases:

-* Use case 1: status-and-diag module exposes a config file which user can update.
+* Use case 1: diagstatus module uses apis to create an application which can declare the system as UP.
-  This file will include a set of core networking services, that are necessary to declare the system as UP.
-* Use case 2: Core services can include existing netvirt and genius services like ELAN, L3VPN, ITM, interface-manager, and additional services may be ACL, QoS etc as needed.
+* Use case 2: Core services can include existing netvirt and genius services like ELAN, L3VPN, ITM, interface-manager, DataStore and additional services may be ACL, QoS etc as needed.
 Applications can take necessary actions based on the aggregate system status, for eg: OpenFlow port open, OVSDB port open, and S&D status update(for consumption by other NBs such as ODL Mechanism Driver)
-* Use case 3: Registered Service Modules should expose their status to status-and-diag module which inturn will use this information to expose the service status to others.
+* Use case 3: Registered Service Modules should expose their status to diagstatus module which inturn will use this information to expose the service status to others.
-* Use case 4: All southbound plugins should leverage the status provided by status-and-diag module, as well as config file settings, to block or unblock the southbound interface
+* Use case 4: All southbound plugins should leverage the status provided by diagstatus module, as well as config file settings, to block or unblock the southbound interface
-* Use case 5: status-and-diag module should monitor the health of all dependant services on a regular basis using JMX.
+* Use case 5: diagstatus module should monitor the health of all dependant services on a regular basis using JMX.
-* Use case 6: status-and-diag module should raise traps whenever health check on a module fails.
+* Use case 6: diagstatus module should raise traps whenever health check on a module fails.
-* Use case 7 : status-and-diag module should develop the capability to do a node/cluster reboot in future for scenarios mentioned in usecase 6.
+* Use case 7 : diagstatus module should develop the capability to do a node/cluster reboot in future for scenarios mentioned in usecase 6.
-* Use case 8 : status-and-diag module should leverage on the counters support provided by infrautils to expose some debug and diagnostics counters.
+* Use case 8 : diagstatus module should leverage on the counters support provided by infrautils to expose some debug and diagnostics counters.